Bee Lab Graduate Students

 While interning at the University of Kentucky, Katherine accepted a study abroad in Mérida, Mexico, where she worked with a local organization to develop information on the Melipona beechi, a stingless bee species of cultural and ecological importance in the Yucatán.
 Her interest in pollinator research accompanied her to an internship position at National Park Service in Washington D.C., where she first served as a Biodiversity Youth Ambassador for the National Park Centennial and 10th annual Bioblitz.
 Finishing up her degree at Centre College, Katherine moved to New York to work for the American Museum of Natural History and the New York Botanical Gardens.
 The outstanding reputation of the Honey Bee Program and the outreach of Dr. Keith Delaplane and Jennifer Berry attracted Katherine to UGA, and where she hopes to obtain her masters in honeybee research, specifically within the sectors of polyandry and social evolution.

-In her free time, Katherine enjoys spending time outdoors: walking her dog, Catalina, hiking, and camping.
-She also enjoys reading and began 2018 with the goal to read 100 books.
+In her free time, Katherine enjoys spending time outdoors: running with her dog, Catalina, hiking, and biking.
+She also enjoys reading and plans to read a book a week for the upcoming year.
 Katherine is an avid indoor volleyball player and was a varsity athlete throughout her four years at Centre College.
-She remains involved with the volleyball community through local clubs and organizations as an alternate player.
+She remains involved with the volleyball community as a coach for Classic City Volleyball and as an alternate player for local organizations.

 • B.A.
 Environmental Studies, Centre College, 2017.